rmusser01/Infosec_Reference/Draft/L-SM-TH.md

 * **Data Analysis**<a name="data"></a>
 	* **Articles/Blogposts/Writeups**
 		* [An In-Depth Look Into Data Stacking - M-Labs](https://www.fireeye.com/blog/threat-research/2012/11/indepth-data-stacking.html)
+			* Data stacking is the application of frequency analysis to large volumes of similar data in an effort to isolate and identify anomalies.
+In short, data stacking is an investigative technique that can be used to find a needle in a digital haystack.
+It involves an iterative process of reducing large amounts of data into manageable chunks that can be consumed and investigated.
 	* **Labs**
 		* HELK
 			* [HELK - The Hunting ELK](https://github.com/Cyb3rWard0g/HELK)